BenjaminBorn/academic-kickstart/content/publication/BMP_Uncertainty_Union_2020/index.md

 publication: ""
 publication_short: ""

-abstract: "A monetary union shapes how uncertainty impacts the economy: it does not alter the transmission of common uncertainty shocks, but significantly *dampens* the adverse effects of country-specific shocks.
-We establish this result based on time series data for 17 euro area countries and 13 countries with flexible exchange rates.
-To rationalize it, we propose a model of a monetary union where monetary policy responds to common shocks but not country-specific ones, as each member country is small.
+abstract: "A monetary union shapes the impact of uncertainty on the economy: it does not alter the transmission of common uncertainty shocks, but significantly *dampens* the adverse effects of country-specific shocks.
+We establish this result based on time series data for 17 euro-area countries and 13 countries with flexible exchange rates.
+To rationalize it, we propose a model of a monetary union in which monetary policy responds to common shocks but not to country-specific ones, as each member country is small.
 The union dampens the effect of country-specific shocks by providing a nominal anchor in the face of country-specific uncertainty, thereby eliminating price level risk."

 # Summary.
 An optional shortened abstract.
 summary: ""